8 Reasons Why Your Engine Coolant Temperature is High

 2. Low Coolant Levels and Coolant Leaks

 Your coolant can become hot because there isn’t enough of it in the reservoir.
 The engine coolant can get lost due to evaporation or leaks.
+Coolant leaks due to a blown head gasket are pretty normal.
 When a small volume of coolant tries to remove engine heat, its temperature can rise very quickly, leading to an overheated engine.

 3. Clogged Radiator or Hoses